 The stories of Ruth and Esther will make you contemplate: Would I trust God enough to do what they did?

-The Book of Titus
+The Book of Malachi

 Teachers: Larry Van Etten, Carl Garber, Paul Hartline & Irv Wenger